 Summer is by far the most visited season in Yosemite.
 We understand, the kids are out of school, the temperature is hot, and all the trails and roads in the park are accessible.
 From hiking to music and food festivals to horseback riding to panning for gold, there is a lot to explore in Mariposa County during the busy summer months.
 Just be sure to pack your patience and plan ahead to make sure you spend your time on the trail – and not looking for parking.
 Check out our tips for visiting in summer.

 Whatever season you choose, make sure you book the right place for your needs.
-From bed and breakfasts to rustic cabins to hotels and motels, there’s a place for everyone in Yosemite Mariposa County.
+From bed and breakfasts to cabin rentals of all sizes to hotels and motels, there’s a place for everyone in Yosemite Mariposa County.
 And don’t forget about the grub.
 Use our guide to Yosemite dining to fuel yourself up for the next day on the trail.